vedha-vikash-pixel/flipkart_web_scraping/README.md

 # flipkart_web_scraping
 The python script is gonna get you all the details of a particular product in flipkart loaded into a excel sheet.

-There are certain libraries that this scrip makes use of namely so make sure you have these libraries in your environment : openpyxl
+There are certain libraries that this scrip makes use of , so make sure you have these libraries in your environment : openpyxl

 lxml